sijal001/Yoga_Pose_Detection/README.md

 ## **Description**

 <p align="justify">
 Online Yoga coaching jobs are becoming challenging for the coaches because it's hard for them to keep track of the progress of each one of the participants.
-They would like to evaluate if the people are doing correctly the poses and provide custom-made training plans but it's hard to do when hundreds are joining the same class.
+They would like to evaluate if the students are doing the poses correctly and provide custom-made training plans but it's hard to do when hundreds are joining the same class.
 </p>
 <p align="justify">
 Project Goal is to to build an application able to track the poses done by the yoga practitioner, measure time, repetitions and evaluate if the poses are done correctly.